andresbonil/cytosim/doc/compile/index.md

 Compilation is specified in `makefile` and `makefile.inc`, and these files may need to be adjusted manually.
 Check  `makefile.inc` first and verify the [compile options](options.md).

-It attepts to automatically detect the platforms:
+Makefile attempts to automatically detect the platforms:

 	#---------------- MACHINE = {mac, linux, cygwin, auto}
 	MACHINE := auto